oracle/pgql-lang/pages/pgql-1.5-spec.md

 +------------------------------------------------------------------------+
 ```

-Above, since the pattern matches two `transaction` paths between the accounts of `Camille` and `Liam`,
+Above, since the pattern matches two `transaction` paths between the accounts of `Camille` and `Liam` and since `ONE ROW PER MATCH` is specified,
-there are two rows returned since we use `ONE ROW PER MATCH`.
+there are two rows returned from the query.
+The values along the paths are aggregated via `LISTAGG` and `SUM` aggregations.
+`ONE ROW PER MATCH` does not allow for returning values along paths as individual elements;
+[ONE ROW PER VERTEX](#one-row-per-vertex) and [ONE ROW PER STEP](#one-row-per-step) are used for that.

 ## ONE ROW PER VERTEX